faria3islam/WiresharkLab/README.md

 ## Lab Description:
 - In this lab, participants will simulate network traffic analysis using Wireshark within a controlled environment (Kali Linux) to then export as a .pcap file.
-- Participants will then simulate predictive anomaly detection using machine learning (TensorFlow Model).
+- Participants will then simulate predictive anomaly detection using machine learning.

 ## Duration:
 - 30-45 minutes.